zarurc/website-summarizer/README.md

 - **Dynamic Buttons**: Buttons update based on whether text is selected or not.
 - **Settings Page**: Easy management of OpenAI API key through a user-friendly settings page.

+## Prerequisites

+To use this extension, you need a ChatGPT API key from OpenAI.

 ## Installation

 1. **Clone the repository**: